NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Connecticut does not issue a statewide general contractor license.
 However, contractors performing residential work must register with the Department of Consumer Protection (DCP).

-There are two main registrations:
+The state has two main registrations:

 Applicants must also provide business details and pay registration fees set by the DCP.